andrew-pyle/slides/content/harding/comp-1510/11-quizzy.md

 }
 ```

-## Whitespace & indentation is Consistent
+## Whitespace & Indentation is Consistent

 Whether it is 4 spaces, 2 spaces, or 1 tab, use the same level of indentation from the left for each level.